Watch: Man injured as car crashes into busy McDonalds restaurant

 “A 37-year-old man has been taken to hospital where his injuries are thought to be life-threatening.”

-Police said they are asking people to avoid the area which emergency services conduct their work.
+Police said they are asking people to avoid the area while emergency services conduct their work.

 They added that the restaurant is closed and the company says it does not have an update on when it will reopen.